-The fixed annual remuneration set by the Shareholders' Meeting on 23 June 2021, is equal to 40,000 euros, (raised to 60,000 for the Chairman) to which a fee of 20,000 euros (raised to 30,000 for the Chairmen) is added for the members of each internal board committee.
+The fixed annual remuneration is equal to 40,000 euros, (raised to 60,000 for the Chairman) to which a fee of 40,000 euros (raised to 50,000 for the Chairmen) is added for the members of each internal board committee.
 The members of the Board of Directors are entitled, pursuant to the Articles of Association, to the reimbursement of expenses made for office reasons.
-With reference to the Chairman, as part of the overall revision agreement of the form of the employment relationship reached in July 20183, the current remuneration package was defined with the provision of an additional fixed component paid by Mediaset S.p.A. and benefits4.
+With reference to the Chairman, as part of the overall revision agreement of the form of the employment relationship reached in July 201859, the current remuneration package was defined with the provision of an additional fixed component paid by Mediaset S.p.A. and some benefits60.